 Medication

-• Analgesics: These reduce pain.
+• Analgesics: These drugs reduce pain.
 However, they have no effect on inflammation.
 Examples include acetaminophen (Tylenol) and tramadol (Ultram).

 • Counterirritants: Some creams and ointments contain menthol or capsaicin, the ingredient that makes hot peppers spicy.
-Rubbing these on the skin over a painful joint can modulate pain signals from the joint and lessen pain.
+Rubbing these on the skin over a painful joint can soften pain signals from the joint and lessen pain.

-• Corticosteroids: prednisone and cortisone reduce inflammation and suppress the immune system.
+• Corticosteroids: Prednisone and cortisone reduce inflammation and suppress the immune system.

 Diet